triyangle/CS-61B-notes/review/mt1.md

     * Passing args to overloaded methods matches static argument type w/ parameter type (doesn't look at dynamic type), also affected by casting
 * Method signature to be called determined at compile-time → first matches w/ method of static type with corresponding matching static type parameters
     * If run-time type is subclass & overrides currently matched superclass method → calls subclass's method that overrides
+* > When a method is invoked (§15.12), the number of actual arguments (and any explicit type arguments) and the compile-time types of the arguments are used, at compile time, to determine the signature of the method that will be invoked (§15.12.2).
+If the method that is to be invoked is an instance method, the actual method to be invoked will be determined at run time, using dynamic method lookup (§15.12.4).
+    * Overloading resolution performed at compile time, using static types

 ## Overriding
 * Access specifier for overriding method can allow more, but not less, access than overridden method